Axolotl Care Guide

 Staple Foods

-To supplement the axolotl's main diet of worms, axolotl pellets may also be fed.
+To supplement the axolotl's main diet of worms, axolotl pellets are one of the foods that may also be fed.
 There are several axolotl-specific pellets available.
 If you are unable to find axolotl pellets, then sinking carnivore pellets can be used.
+Read our Axolotl Nutrition article for in depth information on different food options and their nutritional value.

 Treats